arista-netdevops-community/atd-cicd/README.md

 ### Simple tests with hosts (optional)

 In reality, AVD does not manage hosts.
 In this topology, hosts are just cEOS nodes.
 We have a playbook that will configure host1 from each environment.
-Again, to cut down on the number of devices for this example, the two hosts will be configured with two VRFs to send traffic across the network.
+Again, to reduce the number of devices for this example, the two hosts will be configured with two VRFs to send traffic across the network.
 An example of the configuration and execution command is below.

 <!-- TODO add mermaid diagram with s1-host1 and two VRFs -->